The incompetent modeler

 Progress:

-• I have contributed nothing.
+• I have contributed 4400 words of nothing.

 ← consequence →